Lake Index of Biological Integrity

 In addition to assessing lakes, DNR staff study stressors impacting the biological communities found in impaired and vulnerable lakes.
 Numerous stressors are considered during this process, but most often, the focus is on the impacts of water quality and shoreline habitat on the fish community.
 An overview of the many lake-specific stressors can be found in the stressors to biological communities in Minnesota lakes report.
 MPCA uses a similar process to identify stressors to biological communities in rivers and streams.
 For more information on stressor identification, go to the MPCA is your water stressed webpage.

-Stressor identification reports for both lakes and streams in watersheds that have been assessed can be found by navigating to the watershed of interest on the MPCA watersheds webpage.
+Stressor identification reports for both lakes and streams in watersheds that have been assessed can be found by navigating to the watershed of interest on the MPCA watersheds webpage or directly from the MN Water Research Digital Library.
 In some watersheds, stream and lake stressor identification reports are combined, and in others, they have been separated into two individual reports.

 IBI program contacts